-Instead, directional measurements could be obtained by a partial enclosure ("shielding" or "collimator") of the sensor with a material that absorbs or slows down the incoming neutrons.
+Instead, directional measurements could be obtained by a partial enclosure ("shielding" or "collimator") of the sensor with a 55 material that absorbs or slows down the incoming neutrons.
 Neutrons arriving from the shielded sides are therefore less likely to be counted by the detector.
-The term "shielding" is often used to denote parts around the detector to moderate ("thermalize") higher energy neutrons to be detectable.
-Here, we will use the term "moderator" for this component, while components aiming to achieve directionality are referred to as "shielding".

 In planetary sciences, the directional measurement of neutrons helped to map water distribution on Moon (Feldman et al., 1999) and Mars (Mitrofanov et al., 2018).
-These spaceborne directional neutron detectors use a directional shielding (collimator) made of polyethylene, allowing only neutrons from the "collimation field of view (FOV)" to enter the detector.
+These spaceborne directional neutron detector use a directional shielding (collimator) made of PE, allowing only neutrons from the "collimation field of view (FOV)" to enter the detector.
 The very thin atmosphere on Mars, combined with the comparatively high energy level of the neutrons enabled a favourable "collimation efficiency"

-$$\eta = \frac{N{\text{FOV}}}{N{\text{total}}} \tag{1}$$
+$$\eta = \frac{N{\rm FOV}}{N{\rm total}} \tag{1}$$

-being the ratio between counts from the targeted field of view $N{\rm FOV}$ and the total counts $N{\rm total}$ registered by the detector, i.e. counts from any direction.
+being the ratio between counts from the FOV $N{\rm FOV}$ and the total counts $N{\rm total}$ .
 This allowed mapping the Mars surface from approx. 400 km above the ground with a relatively high spatial resolution.
 For applications on Earth, however, such long-range measurements are unfeasible due to its much denser atmosphere.
-We will use this quantity η as the directional contribution being collected from the targeted FOV as fraction of the total counts detected.
+We will use this quantity $\eta$ as the directional contribution being collected from the targeted field of view (FOV) as fraction of the total counts detected.

 In environmental sciences, Zreda et al. (2020) have recently patented a downward-looking CRNS sensor.
 While this approach clearly aims at retrieving the signal from short distances (i.e. the area directly below the downward-looking sensor), it likewise involves directional shielding by blocking neutrons reaching the sensor from other directions.
-Conversely, Schrön et al. (2018a) and Schrön et al. (2021) have used a shielding to block neutrons from directly below a CRNS rover unit to reduce the so-called "road effect".
-Although this might be considered also as a case of directional CRNS in the wider sense, its main aim is rather excluding a specific direction than focusing on one.

-In 2018, we constructed a directional shielding as an add-on for a commercially available CRNS-sensor, a CRS 2000B (HydroInnova, see Fig. 1).
-Its purpose is to confine the measurement towards the direction of the area at the unshielded side (FOV) by reducing the contribution from the part of the footprint outside the FOV.
-This shielding is independent of the moderator already in place around the CRS 2000B used to thermalize the neutrons before being detected.
-The directional shielding was designed also to allow a stepwise turning of the partly-shielded detector by a controlled stepper motor, and thus stepwise change of the FOV.
-This could be operated to cover the full 360° periphery (2π) in flexible angular sections with configurable integration times at selected positions, and thus allow for measurements with variable directions producing time-series of count rates for different FOV in the footprint.
-The extent and thickness of the directional shielding were a compromise in order to keep size and weight in manageable proportions, and also its opening was large enough to obtain still count rates and integration times in the range of standard CRNS applications.
-The shielding consists of $4.5 \, \text{cm}$ of layered boron-loaded polyethylene at three sides, top and bottom of the detector to moderate incoming neutrons.
+- In 2018, we constructed a directional shielding as an add-on for a commercially available CRNS-sensor, a CRS 2000B (HydroInnova, see Fig. 1).
+Its purpose is to confine the measurement towards the direction of the area at the unshielded side 70 (FOV) by reducing the contribution from the part of the footprint outside the FOV.
+The directional shielding was also designed to allow a stepwise turning of the partly-shielded detector by a controlled stepper motor, and thus stepwise change of the FOV.
+This could be operated to cover the full $2\pi$ periphery, in flexible angular sections, and thus allow for a scanning mode producing time-series of count rates for different FOV in the footprint.
+The extent and thickness of the directional shielding - were a compromise in order to keep size and weight in manageable proportions, and also its opening was large enough to obtain 75 still count rates and integration times in the range of standard CRNS applications.
+The shielding consists of 4.5 cm of layered boron-loaded polyethylene at three sides, top and bottom of the detector to moderate incoming neutrons.
 The inside of this chamber is additionally coated with 5 mm boron carbide to absorb the remaining thermalized neutrons.
 This configuration is used in the presented study as an example case for the theoretical development and neutron scattering simulations.
-A very first test of this prototype had demonstrated that the count rate can systematically be different for different horizontal directions with a directional shield (Fig. 1).
-And, the term "directional" in the following mostly applies to the horizontal plane, as implemented for the prototype presented and the underlying concept.
+Systematic practical tests will then be designed on the findings. - 80